ddev/ddev/docs/content/users/usage/cli.md

 `ddev import-files --source=/tmp/files.tgz`

-With multiple `upload_dirs` defined if you want to import to another upload dir than the first one, use the `--target` or `-t` flag to provide the path to the desired upload dir.
+When multiple `upload_dirs` are defined and you want to import to another upload dir than the first one, use the `--target` or `-t` flag to provide the path to the desired upload dir:

 `ddev import-files --target=../private --source=/tmp/files.tgz`